foxsi/abstracts/2015FallAGU_schriste.md

 ========
 Energy release and particle acceleration on the Sun is a frequent occurrence associated with a number of different solar phenomenon including but not limited to solar flares, coronal mass ejections and nanoflares.
-The exact mechanism through which particle are accelerated and energy is released is still not well understood.
-This issue is fundamentally related to the unsolved coronal heating problem, the mystery of the heating mechanism for the million degree solar corona.
+The exact mechanism through which particles are accelerated and energy is released is still not well understood.
+This issue is related to the unsolved coronal heating problem, the mystery of the heating mechanism for the million degree solar corona.
 One prevalent theory posits the existence of a multitude of small flares, dubbed nanoflares.
 Recent observations of active region AR11890 by IRIS (Testa et al. 2014) are consistent with numerical simulations of heating by impulsive beams of nonthermal electrons, suggesting that nanoflares may be similar to large